 It has been a busy year.
-Thanks to everyone who participated in this summer’s ANS annual meeting in Philadelphia, PA, and many other national and international meetings, workshops and conferences that promoted and advanced the RRSD mission.
+Thanks to everyone who participated in this summer’s ANS annual meeting in Minneapolis, MA, and many other national and international meetings, workshops and conferences that promoted and advanced the RRSD mission.

 Leonel E. Lagos

 DOE-EM Robotics Exhibition at 2018 WM Symposia